Frequently Asked Questions

 Use the DirectEdit link to log into OU Campus.
 This link appears on every page of your website, usually disguised as the "Last Updated" date or copyright symbol at the bottom of the page.
 Click this link to log into OU Campus and directly edit that page.

-Your password is set in your user settings.* Access your user settings by clicking your name and icon in the top navigation bar, next to the Help icon.
+Your password is set in your user settings.* Access your user settings by hovering over your name and icon in the top navigation bar, next to the Help icon, and clicking Settings.

 If you've forgotten your password, reset it from the main log-in screen.